Gwen Raverat (1895 – 1957) & Moira McTague

-The granddaughter of Naturalist Charles Darwin, Gwen Raverat was one of the first British women to insist on and achieve professional training as an artist.
-She attended the Slade School in 1908, quickly developing her own painterly style of engraving.
-She was a highly individual and intensely personal artist who contributed greatly to the revival of wood engraving as an original art form at the beginning of the twentieth century.
-Her first engravings date from 1909 and by 1920 she joined Eric Gill, Edward Gordon Craig, and Robert Gibbings in founding the Society of Wood Engravers.
+The granddaughter of naturalist Charles Darwin, Gwen Ravwerat was one of the first British women to insist on and achieve professional training as an artist.
+She attended the Slade School of Art in 1908, quickly developing her own painterly style of engraving.
+She was an intensely personal artist who was a lynch pin at the beginning of the Twentieth Century in the revival of wood engraving as book illustration and original art form.
+Her first engravings date from 1909 and by 1920 she had exhibited widely and joined Eric Gill, Edward Gordon Craig, and Robert Gibbings in founding the Society of Wood Engravers.